2600hz/kazoo/applications/navi/doc/README.md

 All apps that you add in this way should automatically have push notification servers started for them by navi

 ## Acknowledgments
-* The fcm push notification logic comes from a slightly adapted version of fcm-erlang which can be found at: https://github.com/softwarejoint/fcm-erlang
+* The fcm push notification logic comes from fcm-erlang which can be found at: https://github.com/softwarejoint/fcm-erlang
 * The apns push notification logic comes from apns4erl which can be found at: https://github.com/inaka/apns4erl

 Hey, listen!